Good Ride in the Jersey Hills

 Street Parking Only

-The myCentralJersey.com site has many other event photos as well as a short article (the link to which expired and was removed).
+The myCentralJersey.com site has many other event photos as well as a short article. [links died]

 It’s always fun being in others’ pictures, and this year we made it onto the official event Web site’s pictures.
 Pam and I are on the right, walking toward the camera looking at each other.